 If new evidence is brought forward that was not available at the time of the hearing by the SDB, the student may be called to present the evidence.

 If it is found that the student's due process rights were found to have been violated, the case will be heard by the Vice President's designee.

-Failure to complete a sanction, condition, and/or restriction may result in an administrative flag being placed on your record.
-It may also result in an additional code of conduct violations (Failure to Comply).
-If there is an administrative hold on your records, you may not drop or add classes, receive your grade, and in some cases, receive transcripts from the University.
+Failure to complete a sanction, condition, and/or restriction may result in an administrative hold being placed on your record.
+It may also result in an additional code of student conduct violation (Failure to Comply).
+If there is an administrative hold on your records, you may not drop or add classes, receive your grade, and select housing for the next academic year.

 It depends.
-It will depend on what your previous violation(s) were, your previous outcomes (decision) and if you are currently on General College Probation or Residence Hall Probation.
+It will depend on what your previous violation(s) were, your previous outcomes (decision) and if you are currently on Probation.
 If you have completed any conditions and/or restrictions associated with your sanction, and you are currently in good standing, your previous history may not matter.
 Generally speaking, each case is heard on an individual basis, and your previous history only comes into play if you "get in trouble" while your behavior is being monitored for additional instances of misconduct.

 It could result in an additional violation of the Code of Student Conduct, which could result in additional sanctions, conditions, and/or restrictions, and if you violate a criminal trespass order, you could be arrested on the spot.

 This means that the college has received a complaint regarding copyrighted material being offered for download on the SUNY Oneonta computer network.
 Campus information technology professionals have determined that the computer specified in the complaint is registered to you on the campus network.
 You should review the letter that was sent to you very carefully.
 Generally, the letter stated that you should remove any copyrighted material from your computer and then email the computer center at a designated address to let them know you’ve removed it.
 You only have 24 hours to do this before your internet access will be terminated.
 For more information on this topic please see the “File Sharing” link on the Student Conduct home page.